 We follow the American Academy of Pediatrics recommended visit schedule for well-child care.
 Newborns are typically seen 1–3 days after hospital discharge, and then again at 2 weeks old.
 Subsequent appointments occur at 2, 4, 6, 9, 12, 15, 18, and 24 months old.
 We then recommend yearly visits through adolescence.
 Additional visits may be necessary if any special needs arise.

 We encourage you to schedule routine visits as far in advance as possible so that your child will be able to see his or her chosen primary care clinician.

 We provide a daycare or school form at every well-child visit beginning at age 2.
 We strongly encourage you to make copies, as only one of these forms can be completed for each child per year.
 In certain circumstances, when an additional specific health form is required, you may drop it off in Pediatrics once all relevant personal information has been filled out.
 We will make every effort to complete these within 14 days of receipt.

 Please make several copies of the completed school forms for your records.

-Any questions about specific vaccines can be addressed with your clinician during well-child visits.
+Additionally, any questions about specific vaccines can be addressed with your clinician during well-child visits.